 Simple.
-I also go meet my clients every three months or so and have a face to face meeting with them.
+I offer to go meet my clients and have a face to face meeting with them.

-Its worth it just to listen.
+It’s worth it just to listen.
 And listen intently.

 Not with a view to interrupting but with a view to fully understanding what the client is thinking and saying.
 And why.

 The quarterly meetings (sometimes only twice a year with some clients) makes it much easier to produce excellent results for my client.

-I don’t mind which.
 I should though because the more the client gets paid, the more I can charge the client.

 Yet all three examples were only identified because, even though I’m a virtual business, I went to meet the client.
 I listened to precisely what the client wanted and then did it.
 Even then there are items which require clarification and sometimes email is not the best medium to use.

-I can check a fee on-line in a matter of seconds (I guess it does help that I’ve got access to all the insurance company fee structures though)
+I can check a fee online in a matter of seconds (I guess it does help that I’ve got access to all the insurance company fee structures though)

 You cannot get the same level of understanding from email.
 You may get close after speaking on the telephone but in my view you can’t as a virtual business beat actually talking face to face with a client.